makiftutuncu/exchange/README.md

 By default, Exchange API runs on `localhost:8080`.

+There is also a playground deployed on Heroku at https://akifs-exchange-api.herokuapp.com.
+Feel free to visit https://akifs-exchange-api.herokuapp.com/swagger.html and play with it.

 ## Configuration

 There is no need for a manual configuration as default values are enough to run Exchange API out-of-the-box.
 However, if you wish to make your own configuration (change credentials etc.), you can do so by editing [`application.properties`](src/main/resources/application.properties) file.